equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/the_obo_flow.md

    security tokens from OAuth 2.0 authorization servers, including security tokens employing impersonation and delegation
 * [Microsoft Identity Platform OAuth2 OBO](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow)
-* Supported by Azure AD (MS Identity Platform) on V1 and V2 endpoints.
-Not supported for Azure AD B2C
+* Supported by Microsoft Entra ID (MS Identity Platform) on V1 and V2 endpoints.
+Not supported for Microsoft Entra ID B2C
-* May not be supported by other Security Token Services (STS) - none Azure AD
+* May not be supported by other Security Token Services (STS) - none Microsoft Entra ID
 * Framework support will vary

 ## The Flow